Elton-Lin/Cache/README.md

     // Expected stdout: 333, 55
     std::cout << cache.get(3) << ", " << cache.get(5) << std::endl;

-    // resizing down causes eviction
+    // resizing down causes eviction, '1' will be evicted because it is the LFU cache.resize(2);
-    cache.resize(2);

-    // This call will cause an error to be thrown
+    // This call will cause an exception to be thrown because
-    // '2' is the LFU, should've been evicted due to resize cache.get(1);
+    // '1' is not in the cache anymore cache.get(1);
 }
 ```